What is strategic implementation?

-Time is another critical resource factor since every strategic plan needs – enough time for all members to understand the strategy, to action the strategy, and to overcome any and all hurdles along the way.
+Time is another critical resource factor since every strategic plan needs – enough time for all members to understand the strategy, act on the strategy, and overcome any and all hurdles along the way.
 A learning curve often presents itself when introducing new strategies, policies, or systems.
 These should be identified during implementation and enough time must be given for a method or practice to take off and run smoothly.

 Also, time for periodic assessments is essential during the implementation stage, since it is through timely feedback that your company can make the proper adjustments, whether at the start or middle of the strategy implementation.